lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-70"></a>

 Clay was used in pot manufacture, which was practised by POc speakers (see vol. 1, pp.67–71).
-Although non-Oceanic cognates of POc &ast;raRo(q) refer to ground or earth, e.g. Formosan Bunun dalaq ‘ground (earth, land, place, soil)’; WMP Ilocano daga ‘earth, land, soil’, and CMP Buru rahe ‘ground’, we can infer that in POc, &ast;raRo(q) referred specifically to ‘clay’.
+Although non-Oceanic cognates of POc _&ast;raRo(q)_ refer to ground or earth, e.g. Formosan Bunun _dalaq_ ‘ground (earth, land, place, soil)’; WMP Ilocano _daga_ ‘earth, land, soil’, and CMP Buru _rahe_ ‘ground’, we can infer that in POc, _&ast;raRo(q)_ referred specifically to ‘clay’.
 In NNG and Papuan Tip witnesses, reflexes refer to clay.
-Meso- Melanesian reflexes refer to clay cooking pots, but not, apparently, to the clay itself.
+Meso-Melanesian reflexes refer to clay cooking pots, but not, apparently, to the clay itself.
 New Caledonian reflexes refer to both clay and pots.

 <table>
 <tr>